icub-tech-iit/outside-collaborators/README.md

 ## ℹ Intro
-Unfortunately, GitHub does not provide (yet) a centralized way to manage outside collaborators within an organization, although this [feature is very much requested][request].
+Unfortunately, GitHub does not provide (yet) a centralized way to manage outside collaborators within an organization, although this [feature is very much requested][feature-request].
 As of now, outside collaborators can be handled only at the level of the single repositories, having the main drawback of spreading in many places the knowledge of who can access what.

 This undesired effect poses a problem of maintenance.
 If an external group of developers collaborates to multiple repositories within an organization, what happens if the group evolves over time with new additions or with members